jodylim123/Coconut/README.md

        fit="contain">

+For reference, first open the [Juncture user guide](https://github.com/JSTOR-Labs/juncture/wiki/visual-essay-tags) in a new tab.
+Then, go ahead and enter your essay title in the "title" field above, and your name as you'd like it to appear in "author".
+For the banner image, you can pick anything you already have permissions to use.
+The image will be automatically scaled to fit the field (or you can crop/create an image 1200 by 400 pixels).

 ## This is a quick Markdown tutorial.
 Two hashes precede a heading.
 You can use these headings to divide sections of your essay.